EwaSzyszka/PyCon-Balkan-CFP/README.md

 ### Convolutional Neural Network Basic Building blocks: VGG-16 case study

 ##### WHAT ARE CNN:
 It's a deep learning algorithm, that takes an image as an input, extracts features from it, assignes weights and biases to various aspects of the image to be able at the end to classify the image and assign a label to the input.

-##### WHAT KIND OF PROBLEMS ARE THEY GOOD FOR:
+The following problems can be solved using CNNs:

 Image classification:
 ![Image classification](https://miro.medium.com/max/3840/1*oB3S5yHHhvougJkPXuc8og.gif)